|Latest News||Neighbourhood Plan||Councillors|

 The Parish Council consists of eleven elected councillors* who meet every month (usually on the first Thursday) to discuss issues affecting the immediate area and its inhabitants.
 These meetings are open to the public.
 Agendas and minutes are posted on this website.
-The Council Office, where the clerk can be contacted on Mondays, Wednesdays and Friday mornings, is situated in the neighbouring parish of Brook.
 An annual general meeting, where councillors provide a summary of the year’s activities in the village, takes place in mid-May.
 The village is currently conducting a Neighbourhood Plan - please follow the yellow link for more information about this important development.

 The Council also oversees the activities of the Wye Children’s Playing Field Charity (302898) and has representation on the Wye Village Hall and Recreation Ground Charity (number: 302899).